codalab/codalab-worksheets/docs/Execution.md

 If your machine has GPUs and would like to hook them up to CodaLab, then follow these instructions.

 **Step 0**: Complete the worker setup instructions in the previous section.
+Make sure that your version of Docker is < 19.03 .

 **Step 1**: Check that the appropriate drivers are installed by running `nvidia-smi` on your machine.
 Check for an output similar to this one: